AdamSpiegel/Book-Search-Engine/README.md

 ## Testing Instructions

 1. Follow the Heroku app link located below.
-2. Enter any transactions, withdraws or deposits, and you should see the chart auto populate your data.
-3. Go into browser dev tools, and disconnect from network.
-Try adding in withdraws and deposits.
-These will be saved via the indexdb.js file, and when you reconnect via the dev tools, the transactions will automatically load to the Budget_Tracker Mongoose database.
+2. At the top right of the screen, create a new account by signing up with name/email/password.
+Or if returning, login with current credentials.
+3. Utilize the search box to enter in any book of your choosing (or author, title, description) and click "Submit Search".
+4. You will see a list of the matching books below the search bar relevant to your search.
+From here you have the capability to save as many books as you like!
+5. After your books are saved, you can click on "See Your Books" to view your selections.
+From here, you have the capability to delete any book which you have already saved previously.
+6. The application runs off of Heroku, while connected to a MongoDB database, so all of your saved books will be saved on local storage in addition to back end server-side storage.
-4. Please feel free to clone the repo to test on your local machine.
-You will need to NPM I for the dependencies, and make sure you are connected to Mongod to run properly.
+7. Please feel free to clone the repo to test on your local machine.
+You will need to NPM I for the dependencies (including GraphQL), and make sure you are connected to a MONGODB to run with full intended functionality.

 <br>